hapax/hapax.github.io/assets/mindjam.md

 Nietzsche does discuss power over others, but unlike the creative "self-overcoming" or "will of life", it is more often in naturalistic terms.
 I'm not sure to what extent he makes a virtue  of it.
-Whatever the case, here I just want to focus on how the "will to life" component relates to fatalism.
+Whatever the case, here I just want to focus on how it relates to fatalism.
 </p></div>